Personal Survival Checklist

 - Goggles to protect eyes during dust storms

 - Hand sanitizer (60% or more alcohol content)

 - Garbage and recycling bags, and tools to clean up your camp

 - Duct tape — you’ll find a need for it, guaranteed

 - Flashlights and spare batteries (headlamps are useful)

 - Lights for your bike and your person

 - A good camp tent or other shelter and warm sleeping bags and bedding

 - Portable ashtrays if you smoke (e.g. mint tin that closes securely)

-- Prescriptions, contact lens supplies (disposables work great), and anything else you need to maintain your health in a remote area with no services
+- Prescriptions (in their original containers), contact lens supplies (disposables work great), and anything else you need to maintain your health in a remote area with no services

 - Fire extinguishers